fraterrisus/walkthroughs/deathlord/walkthrough-3.md

 (If you're feeling particularly clever, you can cast S6:KAERU near the Emperor's Palace on Kodan and save yourself an ocean voyage.)

-"Via ad Infernum" means "the road to Hell" in Latin.
+*Via ad Infernum* means *the road to Hell* in Latin, in case you were wondering.

 There's a fairly simply maze in the bottom half of the island: go E, E, N, E, N, W, W, W. Now, use the Ruby Ring a lot to walk through the fire, and if you pay attention to how many steps you take before you have to use it again, you'll be able to save yourself some HP in the long run.
 To get to the center, head W from the start of the fire, circle clockwise until you hit 12:00 and turn S, then head E and continue to circle clockwise until you hit the blackness.
 Head N to find the entrance to the keep.